Cam Newton: Carolina Panthers

-In late January 2011, Newton began working out with George Whitfield Jr. in San Diego.
+In January 2011, Newton began working out with George Whitfield Jr. in San Diego.
 Whitfield has worked with other quarterbacks such as Ben Roethlisberger and Akili Smith.
-On April 28, 2011, Newton was selected with the first overall pick in the 2011 NFL Draft by the Carolina Panthers.
-He was the first reigning Heisman Trophy winner to go first overall since Carson Palmer in 2003.
+On April 28, 2011, Newton was selected with the first overall pick in the 2011 NFL draft by the Carolina Panthers.
+He was the first reigning Heisman Trophy winner to go first overall since Carson Palmer in 2003, in addition to being the first player to win the Heisman, a national championship, and be the top pick in consecution.
 He also was Auburn's fourth No. 1 selection after Tucker Frederickson (1965), Bo Jackson (1986), and Aundray Bruce (1988).
 He became Blinn College's fifth player to get drafted and the first in school history to be selected in the first round.

 During the 2011 NFL lockout, he worked out for up to 12 hours a day at the IMG Madden Football Academy in Bradenton, Florida, spending up to two hours per day doing one-on-one training with fellow Heisman Trophy winner and ex-Panthers quarterback Chris Weinke.

 Before the draft, Panthers owner Jerry Richardson asked Newton to maintain his clean-cut appearance after Newton told Richardson he had no tattoos or piercings and was thinking about growing his hair longer.
 This gained some controversy on Richardson's part due to the fact that other players on the team didn't meet these guidelines.
 Dave Zirin, reporter for TheNation.com, even accused Richardson of racism.
-Despite this, Newton agreed to Richardson's requests and was drafted first overall.
+Despite this, Newton agreed to Richardson's requests and was selected first overall.
 Newton would eventually start growing his hair out longer after Richardson sold the team to David Tepper.